 - Critical approaches to workplace diversity

-- Pringle, J.K. & Strachan, G. (in press).
+- Pringle, J.K. & Strachan, G. (2015).
 Duelling Dualisms: A History of Diversity Management, in R, Bendl, I. Bleijenberg, E. Hentonnen and A. Mills (eds.).
 The Oxford Handbook of Diversity in Organizations, Oxford: Oxford University Press.

 - Ricketts, K. & Pringle, J. K. (2014) Going up?
 Perceived career progress of female general staff across New Zealand universities.
 Journal of Higher Education Policy and Management, 36(5) 496-508.

 - Pringle, J.K.
 Wolfgramm, R. & Henry, E. (2010).
 Extending cross-ethnic research partnerships: Researching with respect.
 Chapter 9 in Making Inclusion Work: Experiences from Academics Across the World S. Katila, S. Meriläinen & J. Tienari (Eds). (pp.214-243).
 Cheltenham: Edward Elgar Publications.

 - Pringle, J.K.
 (2008).
 Gender in Management: Theorizing Gender as Heterogender.
 British Journal of Management, 19, 110-119.

 - Pringle, J.K. and Mallon M. (2003).
 Challenges to the boundaryless career odyssey, International Journal of Human Resource Management, 15, (4), 839-853.